promplate/py-docs/docs/quick-start.md

 'Hello!
 How can I assist you today?'
 ```

-Perhaps you don't want to provide `model` parameter everytime you call `complete`, so you can bind it like this:
+Perhaps you don't want to provide `model` parameter everytime you call [`complete`][promplate.llm.openai.ChatComplete], so you can bind it like this:

 ```py
 >>> complete = ChatComplete(api_key="...").bind(model="gpt-3.5-turbo-0125")